nd1012/wan24-Crypto/README.md

 case it's not possible to use post quantum algorithms for all defaults, this method will throw an exception.

-**NOTE**: AES-256, and SHA-384+, SHA3 and Shake128/256 (and HMAC-SHA(3)-384+)
+**NOTE**: AES-256, and SHA-384+, SHA3 and Shake128/256 (and HMAC-SHA-384+ and
-are considered to be post quantum-safe algorithms, while currently no post quantum-safe asymmetric algorithms are implemented in this main library (`wan24-Crypto-BC` does implement some), since .NET doesn't offer any API (this may change with coming .NET releases).
+HMAC-SHA3-*) are considered to be post quantum-safe algorithms, while currently no post quantum-safe asymmetric algorithms are implemented in this main library (`wan24-Crypto-BC` does implement some), since .NET doesn't offer any API (this may change with coming .NET releases).

 ## Disclaimer